- Is there a map of all drop-off center locations?

 Yes, with some restrictions:

-Items like microwaves, blenders and vacuum cleaners will be directed into trash or occasionally scrap metal piles if brought to a center depending on the material in which it is made.
+Items like microwaves, blenders and vacuum cleaners will be directed into trash or occasionally scrap metal piles depending on the material it is made of.
 The Dutchtown, Halls and John Sevier centers accept computer systems and other advanced electronics (like old gaming systems) for recycling at the Goodwill collection area.
-Televisions 27 inches or smaller are only accepted at Goodwill locations and will not be accepted at any other centers.
-All televisions over 27 inches must be taken to the City of Knoxville Transfer Station.
-Electronics taken to centers other then Dutchtown, Halls, and John Sevier will be accepted as trash and sent to a landfill.
+Electronics taken to centers other than Dutchtown, Halls, and John Sevier will be accepted as trash and sent to a landfill.
 For more information visit the Electronic Waste Disposal Page.

 Do centers accept refrigerators, freezers, or window-unit air conditioners?